-A SIP 200 (OK) response can be received later as a result of a forking proxy.
+A SIP 2xx response to the INVITE request can be received later on a different dialog as a result of a forking proxy.

-8.2.1.5 Receipt of SIP 3xx response
+8.2.1.5 Receipt of SIP 3xx Response to an INVITE Request

-On receipt of a SIP 3xx response, the gateway shall act in accordance with IETF RFC 3261.
+On receipt of a SIP 3xx response to an INVITE request, the gateway SHALL act in accordance with [10].